Jonagotz/Jonagotz/README.md

 ### Hey, what's up?
 I am Jonathan Gotz

 - 🔭 I am currently studying Computer Science in UFFS and hopefully become a full-stack software engineer
-- 🌱 Currently learning Python and HTML
+- 🌱 Currently learning C and Ruby and pretending to study HTML, CSS and Javascript
-- 📫 In case you want to talk to me, send me an e-mail: jonathang.correa@hotmail.com
+- 📫 In case you want to talk to me, send me an e-mail: jonathansgore@hotmail.com

 ##
 <div align="center">